 THE IMPACT OF TOXIC PEOPLE ON OUR LIVES

 Whether it is a coworker, family member, or friend, we have all encountered individuals who seem to bring negativity and drama into our lives.

 Negative interactions with toxic people can trigger anxiety, depression, and other mental health conditions.
-Also, lead to physical symptoms like high blood pressure or chronic pain.
+Also, they lead to physical symptoms like high blood pressure or chronic pain.